doriancodes/filesystem-manager/README.md

 ## User Guide

 The user guide is available online at [doriancodes.github.io/froggr](https://doriancodes.github.io/froggr/) and can be built locally using [mdBook](https://rust-lang.github.io/mdBook/).
+You need to have `mdbook-mermaid` to properly render the diagrams.
 To build and serve the documentation locally:

 ```bash
 mdbook serve docs/